-- include the agreed evidence as specified in the grant agreement - identify the total eligible expenditure for the project, including a breakdown of: - the total eligible expenditure incurred - the total partner cash and in-kind contributions to the project. - include a declaration the grant money was spent in accordance with the grant agreement and to report on any underspends of the grant money - be submitted by the report due date.
+- include the agreed evidence as specified in the grant agreement - identify the total partner cash and in-kind contributions provided for the project - identify the total eligible expenditure incurred for the project - include a declaration the grant money was spent in accordance with the grant agreement and to report on any underspends of the grant money - be submitted by the report due date.

-12.2.3 Post-project report
+12.2.3.
+Post-project report

 One year after you complete the project, you must submit a post-project report.
 Post-project reports must: